Grizzlies rout Warriors to avoid elimination, force Game 6

 TIP-INS

-Warriors: The 77 points allowed in the first half matched the most allowed all season.
+Warriors: The 39-point loss was the fifth-largest playoff loss in franchise history and largest since a 40-point loss to the Clippers on April 21, 2014, in Game 2 of the first round.
+They’re the sixth team in the past 10 years to lose by 39 or more in a game that didn’t end a series.
+Four of the previous five won the next game. … The 77 points allowed in the first half matched the most allowed all season.
 They also gave up 77 on Jan.
-13 at Milwaukee. … The Warriors also fell to 12-4 in Game 5s since 2015. … Nemanja Bjelica started the third quarter in place of Jonathan Kuminga.
-Bjelica had played only four minutes in this series. … Otto Porter Jr. played 12 minutes before being sidelined by a sore right foot.
+13 at Milwaukee. … The Warriors also fell to 12-4 in Game 5s since 2015. … Otto Porter Jr. played 12 minutes before being sidelined by a sore right foot.

-Grizzlies: They matched their most first-half points, also scoring 77 against New Orleans on March 8.
-They did it by outscoring Golden State 24-5 on second-chance points with a 18-4 edge on the offensive boards. … They went 20-5 without Morant during the regular season and are 1-1 in this series.
+Grizzlies: They matched their most first-half points, also scoring 77 against New Orleans on March 8. … They went 20-5 without Morant during the regular season and are 1-1 in this series.

 POSTSEASON BLOWOUTS